-Use the following View menu commands to do this:
+Use the following menu commands in the View menu to do this:

-Command Function Actual Size Sets the zoom level to 100%.
-Zoom to Slide Automatically selects the zoom level at which the size of a slide fits exactly in the window.
+Menu command Function Actual size Sets the zoom level to 100%.
+Zoom to slide Automatically selects the zoom level at which the size of a slide fits exactly in the window.
 This is the default setting.
-Magnifying Glass Activates the magnifying glass with which you can draw a frame around whatever part of the slide you want to enlarge.
+Magnifying glass Activates the magnifying glass with which you can draw a frame around whatever part of the slide you want to enlarge.
+Zoom level Allows you to select the zoom level from a list.
+You can also enter a value (between 25% and 400%) manually.